Rock Machine Motorcycle Club

 The Rock Machine Motorcycle Club (RMMC) or Rock Machine is an international outlaw motorcycle club founded in Montreal, Quebec, Canada in 1986.
-It has twenty one Canadian chapters spread across seven provinces.
-It also has nine chapters in the United States and eleven chapters in Australia, with chapters also located in 24 other countries worldwide.
+It has eighteen Canadian chapters spread across seven provinces.
+It also has nine chapters in the United States and eleven chapters in Australia, with chapters also located in 24 other countries.
 It was formed in 1986, by Salvatore Cazzetta and his brother Giovanni Cazzetta.
 The Rock Machine competed with the Hells Angels for control of the street-level narcotics trade in Quebec.
 The Quebec Biker War saw the Rock Machine form an alliance with a number of other organizations to face the Hells Angels.
 The conflict occurred between 1994 and 2002 and resulted in over 160 deaths and over 300 injured.
 An additional 100+ have been imprisoned.